TamilarasiPalanivel/Recipe-Finder/README.md

 # 🍽️ Recipe Finder Web Application

-A full-stack web application that allows users to discover recipes based on cooking time and manage their favorite dishes through a personalized profile.
+A MERN-stack (MongoDB, Express.js, React.js, Node.js) web application that allows users to discover recipes based on cooking time and manage their favorite dishes through a personalized profile.
 The platform provides an intuitive interface for browsing, saving, and uploading recipes.

 ---